Current Accounting Industry Trends in 2024

 48% of accountants plan to invest in artificial intelligence (AI) and automation to enhance efficiency by streamlining processes and reducing human errors.

-These technologies allow for automated data entry, reconciliations, and report generation, improving the accuracy of financial transactions and statements.
+These technologies done in-house or provided by managed IT providers such as Zetta allow for automated data entry, reconciliations, and report generation, improving the accuracy of financial transactions and statements.

 Blockchain for Secure Accounting Management